ideafast/dmpy/README.md

 $ pyenv install 3.8.0 && pyenv global 3.8.0
 ```

-Then install all dependencies for this project through poetry by running:
+Then install all dependencies for this project through poetry:

 ```sh
 $ poetry install